civicrm/civicrm-core/ext/riverlea/README.md

 - 0.1 - **Proof-of-concept**, basic variables.

 ### Version numbering
 RiverLea has its own version number and confusingly this has changed a few times while we figured out the best approach.
-It is also different in the core-extension info.xml which in core will always match the Civi version its shipped with, but as a standalone extension has its own numbering.

-The pattern is `1.x.y` where x = the CiviCRM version it is developed against and y = the version number of of RiverLea for that Civi version.
-So `1.80.11` is the 11th version of RiverLea v1 built against CiviCRM `5.80.x`.
-Some previous versions tried to match the CiviCRM core version number and build on that (ie RiverLea 5.80.11), but this caused problems with upgrade prompts.
+It currently takes the form `[River Lea version]-[CiviCRM version built on]`.

+This means there might be simultaneously versions `1.2.1-5.81.beta` and `1.3.0-5.82.alpha`.

+Please ignore previous numbering patterns.

 ## Installation